GaelVaroquaux/website/content/science/survey_of_ml_experimental_methods.rst

    Number of results reported for each model (ex: for different seeds)

 These are just samples.
-Read `the full report <http://arxiv.org>`_ for more results.
+Read `the full report <https://hal.archives-ouvertes.fr/hal-02447823>`_ for more results.

 |

 For reproducibility and AutoML, there is active research in benchmarking and hyperparameter procedures in machine learning.
-We hope that the survey results can help inform this research.
-As this document is merely a research report, we purposely refrained from too much interpretation of the results.
-However, trends that stand out to our eyes are, *1)* the simplicity of hyper-parameter tuning strategies (mostly manual search and grid search) and *2)* the small number of model fits explored during this tuning (often 50 or less).
+We hope that the survey results presented here can help inform this research.
+As this document is merely a research report, we purposely limited interpretation of the results and drawing recommendations.
+However, trends that stand out to our eyes are, `1)` the simplicity of hyper-parameter tuning strategies (mostly manual search and grid search),  `2)` the small number of model fits explored during this tuning (often 50 or less), which biases the results and `3)` the small number of performances reported, which limits statistical power.
 These practices are most likely due to the high computational cost of fitting modern machine-learning models.

 **Acknowledgments** We are deeply grateful to the participants of the survey who took time to answer the questions.